Visual kunstmatige intelligentie

 Do hypnosis and suggestion experts make a difference?

-People over the centuries have devised countless suggestive ways to impose the will of the collective on the individual.
+People over the centuries have devised countless suggestive ways for the individual to impose the will of the collective on “the man inside.
 Printed matter such as prints and posters were used to impose visual messages; radio made it possible to bombard large groups with aural suggestions.
 Even more powerful were the suggestions when television and movies allowed sound and image to be combined.

 1968 Belante Mr. Hypnosis Good Luck Coin Token (Ebay)